-What was your first approach comics after initially after working within another discipline?
+What was your first approach to working with comics after initially working within another discipline?
 What are the common threads of craft between your own creative discipline and comics?
 How do you think comics can elevate the disciplines you work in or vice-versa?
 Do you think you can reach wider audiences by applying comics to your creative discipline?

 - Amber Hsu (Tiny Pencil) @amberhsu

 - Faith D Lee (The Fairy’s Tale) @faithdlee

 - Harriet Earle (Sheffield Hallam University) @ComicBomb

 Panel 2: Manga in the West @ 3:00pm to 3:45pm (First Floor)

 What is the appeal of manga in the West?
 Do you think Western interest in manga increasing?
 What can manga learn from Western comics to widen their appeal?
 Does the manga even need more Western interest?
 How would you describe your experience when trying to talk about manga with readers of Western comics exclusively?